-About Me: I teach WR100 Effective Writing, and I’m co-advisor to two of our student-run literary journals, the Garland and the Forum.
-I earned two Master of Fine Arts degrees in Creative Writing, and my specialty is in poetry writing.
-I also write and teach creative non-fiction.
+About Me: I teach WR100 and WR230, and I’m co-advisor to Corridors, our newly-revamped, student-run literary journal.
+I also teach Loyola 101 and serve as a Core Advisor, and I’m a member of several think tanks and boards around campus.
+My Master of Fine Arts degrees are in Creative Writing, and my specialty is in poetry.
 I publish under the name J.D.
 Knight.

-As Hugo says, I want you to write like you.
 In my WR100 classes, you will learn to hone your voice into meaningful, descriptive prose.
-You will write informative, narrative, and argumentative drafts that you will revise under each essay’s cycle.
+You will write informative, narrative, and argumentative drafts that you will revise and further review.
 This is not a test-based course; it is text-driven.
-What you learn in each cycle is carried forward so that you can see that writing is a process.
+What you learn in each essay cycle is carried forward so that you can see that writing is a process.
 You will participate in several peer review sessions.
 The constructive criticism of your peer groups is integral to the writing process because it allows you to see what is working well and what needs work.
 By the end of the term, you will see your voice transform from thoughts to points of discovery to claims you can attempt to prove through logic and reason.

 For more information, please see my curriculum vitae in PDF.